Previously, Skip was a corporate and IP attorney and entrepreneur. Skip serves on advisory boards for Wells Fargo and Worksystems, Inc.

 Telecommunication has been the industry where Jay has spent 20 years of his career, with start-up long distance companies and has managed and led teams with US WEST Cellular, AirTouch Cellular, Qwest Communication, and Verizon Wireless in Idaho, Montana, Wyoming, New Mexico, and Utah.
 During these 20 years, Larsen led teams pioneering new wireless technologies and managed through several mergers and acquisitions.
 He has also served on a U. S. Congressman’s staff as Director of Economic Development.
 Jay’s key areas of focus are organizational development, marketing, networks, innovation, and leadership.

-Doug is a member of the Advisory Board for the Canadian Digital Media Network (CDMN) and the Board of Directors of 3Plus Corporation, a regional economic development organization serving the Greater Moncton region.
+Doug is a member of the TECNA Board of Directors, the Advisory Board for the Canadian Digital Media Network (CDMN) and the Board of Directors of 3Plus Corporation, a regional economic development organization serving the Greater Moncton region.